htmw/CS691-Summer2026-Team1/database/NoSQL DynamoDB/Access_Pattern.md

 Access Pattern:
 - Retrieve prerequisites required for a selected course.
 - Retrieve the student's completed courses.
-- Compare completed courses with required prerequisites.
+- Compare completed courses with required prerequisites, one at a time.
 - Return any missing prerequisite courses.

 **User Story 3:**